arangodb/docs/3.6/oasis/api.md

 ---
 layout: default
-description: Interface to control all resources inside Oasis in a scriptable manor
+description: Interface to control all resources inside Oasis in a scriptable manner
 title: ArangoDB Oasis API
 ---
 # ArangoDB Oasis API

 [ArangoDB Oasis](https://cloud.arangodb.com/){:target="_blank"}, the
 ArangoDB Cloud, comes with its own API.
-This API enables you to control all resources inside Oasis in a scriptable manor.
+This API enables you to control all resources inside Oasis in a scriptable manner.
 Typical use cases are spinning up Oasis deployments during continuous integration and infrastructure as code.

 The ArangoDB Oasis API…